 We're thrilled to launch our first ever MOOC (Massive Open Online Course) on behaviour change.

-The Monash Sustainable Development Institute (MSDI) and BehaviourWorks Australia are about to launch its first ever MOOC (Massive Open Online Course) on Changing Behaviour for Sustainable Development.
+The Monash Sustainable Development Institute (MSDI) and BehaviourWorks Australia are about to launch its first ever MOOC (Massive Open Online Course) on Changing Behaviour for Sustainable Development with the SDG Academy.

-It’s a truly massive achievement, bringing together 13 presenters in 28 different videos, explaining the basics of how behavioural science can help the world face the challenges through the framework of the UN's Sustainable Development Goals (and the SDG Academy).
+It’s a truly massive achievement, bringing together 13 presenters in 28 different videos, explaining the basics of how behavioural science can help the world face the challenges through the framework of the UN's Sustainable Development Goals.